UoA-CARES/cares_reinforcement_learning/docs/user_guide/plotting.md

 ![Comparison Example](../images/comparison-example.png)

-### Legend Labels
+### Legends
+Single-panel figures place the legend inside the plotting axes.

+Multi-panel and combined task-grid figures use one shared legend below the subplot grid.
+When a plot uses both primary and secondary y-axes, each axis receives a separate legend row identified by its metric or overridden axis label.

-Use `--legend-label` to override the legend label for each discovered comparison in the order they are discovered.
+Use `--legend-label` to override the legend label for each discovered method in the order they are discovered or given.

 ```bash
 cares-rl-plot \